benrietti/benrietti/README.md

 ### Hi there 👋

+👨🏽‍💻 I’m currently exploring Python with a big interest in Machine Learning and Data Visualization.
-🌱 I’m currently learning machine learning 🔭 I’m currently working on unsupervised machine learning utilizing clustering algorithms
+🔭 I’m currently working on unsupervised machine learning utilizing clustering algorithms 💼 I recently graduated with a Master of Science degree in Data Analytics